 Tips for Handling Couch Lock

-Some people enjoy experiencing the intense sedation that couch lock provides, so they may choose to embrace it and wait for the sensation to pass.
+Some people enjoy experiencing the intense sedation that couch lock provides, so they may embrace it and wait for the sensation to pass.

 However, if you find it to be unpleasant, you could try the following tips to reduce the impact of couch lock and potentially prevent it from occurring in the future:

 - Consume a lower dose of cannabis, so you don’t feel the effects as intensely.